 "My first year working as a Tour Director, people in the industry knew by my demonstrated skills that I was an IGA graduate as I was performing like a seasoned Tour Director."
 A member of the Rocky Mountain Guide Association, Louise earned her Master's Degree in Education.
 Louise says "It is fun to share the excitement generated from researching about the nooks and crannies of each place visited on a tour, with the passengers, who then in turn experience destinations through a different perspective."
 Contact is: firstname.lastname@example.org

 Steve Kaverman, CITM, CTG, CTM, credits training received at the International Guide Academy and a volunteer job with leading him to a fun and rewarding career in travel and tourism.
-Volunteering as a Journey Guide at Denver’s Aquarium reignited memories of seasonal work Steve had enjoyed as a carriage tour guide on Mackinac Island, Michigan, while earning his bachelor’s degree at Michigan State University.
+Volunteering as a Journey Guide at Denver’s Aquarium reignited memories of seasonal work Steve enjoyed as a carriage tour guide on Mackinac Island, Michigan, while earning his bachelor’s degree at Michigan State University.
 “After almost 20 years of managing in the corporate world, I found my way back to the profession I was really wired for after completing both the Tour Manager program in 1999 and Tour Guide program in 2000,” says Steve.
 Less than a month later, Steve took a week’s vacation from his job for a trial run as a Tour Leader aboard the American Orient Express Railway, a deluxe ‘cruise ship on rails.’
 He loved it, and the company saw it as a good fit too.
 Steve recalls, “I resigned from my job a week later, and did 13 trips aboard the train that season.”
 Since then, Steve has worked for several tour operators as a Tour Manager including Globus family of brands and A Private Guide.
 He has also performed work as a step-on Tour Guide in Denver and along Colorado's Front Range with companies such as Colorado Sightseer and The Arrangers, and earned a diploma in Tour Management from the Breda University of Professional Education, Breda the Netherlands.
 “I have been extremely fortunate to be involved in many aspects of the leisure travel and tourism industry, experiencing great destinations while creating enduring memories for guests – and myself,” says Steve.
-In December 2009, Kaverman received certification from the National Association for Interpretation as a Certified Interpretative Trainer (CIT) and Certified Interpretative Guide (CIG).
-Currently, Steve is General Manager for the Royal Gorge Route RR in Canon City, CO.
-Steve is an instructor for the Tour Director and Tour Guide courses in the USA and in Mexico.
-He continues to be involved in many aspects of the tourism industry.
-Contact is: firstname.lastname@example.org
+In 2009, Kaverman received certification from the National Association for Interpretation as a Certified Interpretative Trainer (CIT) and Certified Interpretative Guide (CIG).
+Most recently, Steve worked as General Manager for the Royal Gorge Route Railroad in Canon City, CO.
+Steve is an instructor for the Tour Director and Tour Guide courses in the USA and in Mexico, and has served on the Colorado Tourism Office Board of Directors where he helped direct efforts to promote the State as a tourist destination.
+Steve is a genuine champion of tourism, and remains involved in many aspects of the industry.
+Contact is: email@example.com

 Her travels include 48 of the 50 United States, Canada, Mexico, Central America, New Zealand, Australia, the Mediterranean and Caribbean Islands, Western Europe, the British Isles and Africa.
 Donette is a magna cum laude graduate of Colorado State University and a native of Colorado.
 She takes special pleasure in sharing the rich history of Colorado on both motorcoach and walking tours.
 A "fact fanatic", Donette enjoys doing extensive research prior to each tour.
 She states "not only do my guests appreciate the extra effort and information, but I always learn some new and interesting tid bits as well."
 Donette has worked for Queenslander Tours, Aten & Associates, Colorado Event Organizers and Great Events.
 Donette provides "fun, educational and unforgettable" tours through her own company, Tour Colorado---with Class.
 She has taught in the programs in Mexico and in the USA.
 Contact is: firstname.lastname@example.org